 If the front edges of the caster wheel bearing blocks are not standing vertical to the level ground, the settings must be adjusted.
 First, adjust the right caster wheel bearing block, then the left one, and finally check the right side again.
-To do this, proceed as follows:
+Depending on the type of caster wheel bearing block, proceed as described in one of the following two sub-chapters: